 Skip to contents

-Parallellized calculation of protein sequence similarity based on sequence alignment.
-This version caches the partial results in each batch to the hard drive and merges the results together in the end, which reduces the memory usage.
+Parallel calculation of protein sequence similarity based on sequence alignment.
+This version offloads the partial results in each batch to the hard drive and merges the results together in the end, which reduces the memory usage.

 Usage